 Despite the victory, the British troops were disheartened and disorganised.

-The British government, however, felt that the Egyptian forces needed a new commander.
+The British government, however, felt that their forces in Egypt needed a new commander.

 Churchill himself personally flew to Cairo in August 1942 and replaced Auchinleck with Lieutenant-General Bernard Montgomery.